dotnet/docs-maui/docs/user-interface/pop-ups.md

 > [!NOTE]
 > On iOS, the destroy button is rendered differently to the other buttons in the action sheet.

-The <xref:Microsoft.Maui.Controls.Page.DisplayActionSheet%2A> method also has an overload that accepts a `FlowDirection` argument that specifies the direction in which UI elements flow within the action sheet. <!-- For more information about flow direction, see [Right-to-left localization](~/fundamentals/localization/right-to-left.md).-->
+The <xref:Microsoft.Maui.Controls.Page.DisplayActionSheet%2A> method also has an overload that accepts a `FlowDirection` argument that specifies the direction in which UI elements flow within the action sheet.
+For more information about flow direction, see [Right to left localization](~/fundamentals/localization.md#right-to-left-localization).

 ## Display a prompt